-The structural system of the Parthenon's load-bearing masonry comprises Pentelic marble blocks, interconnected by a system of steel clamps and dowels embedded in lead metal, without the use of any mud, mortar or cementitious binding material (Figure 1).
-Thus, it can be described as a reinforced marble system.
-Each individual marble block was cut to proper size and shape (a quasi-rectangular parallelepiped), tailored to satisfy the refinements of the architectural design and compensate the visual distortions.
-It was smoothed as to achieve tight contact between the entire surface of the contact areas of the blocks.
-The contact between the marble blocks was so tight that, even today, water cannot penetrate in the non-disturbed parts of the masonry.
-The ancient marble cutters, where possible, took advantage of the anisotropy of the natural material and oriented the longest axis of the marble crystallites to the direction where the strongest mechanical strength was required [4].
-The blocks were anchored to each other, by the use of steel joints nested in specially carved cavities and embedded in molten lead, which provided a means of mechanical continuity and a ductile buffer material between the steel and the marble, but also acted as a protective environment against corrosion of the steel.
-"Double-T" shaped clamps were used for joining the marble blocks belonging to the same horizontal level, while smaller dowels were used in order to join the marble block to the ones above and below.
-The steel clamp anchoring system did not connect all parts of the monument uniformly, but was designed as to create rigid areas of similar load bearing characteristics, while allowing for different such areas to perform independently [4].
-The steel clamps were produced by cladding and folding layers of low carbon hypoeutectoid steel and ferritic iron, with very low impurities content, which allowed for better corrosion resistance.
-The metal joints were not designed to bear the static loads, but to contribute to response of the system in case of deformation due to subsidence or an earthquake.
-The thickness of the steel clamps (of typical cross-section dimensions between 0.3 x 3.0 to 0.5 x 5.0 cm) was small compared to the width of the nesting cavity and thus the thickness of the surrounding lead metal as well as the thickness of the cavities marble walls.
-Thus, it was ensured that in the case that the marble block would move apart, it would be the clamps, and not the marble, that would fail [4].
+The structural system of the Parthenon's load-bearing masonry comprises Pentelic marble blocks, interconnected by a system of steel clamps and dowels, embedded in lead without the use of any mud, mortar or cementitious binding material (Figure 1); thus, it can be described as a reinforced marble system.
+Each individual marble block has been cut to the correct size and shape (a quasi-rectangular parallelepiped), tailored to satisfy the refinements of the architectural design and compensate any visual distortions.
+Each block has been smoothed to achieve tight contact between the entire surface of the contact areas of the blocks.
+The contact between the marble blocks is so tight that, even today, water cannot penetrate the non-disturbed parts of the masonry.
+The ancient marble cutters, where possible, took advantage of the anisotropy of the natural material and oriented the longest axis of the marble crystallites in the direction where the strongest mechanical strength was required [4].
+The blocks were anchored to each other using steel joints nested in specially carved cavities and embedded in molten lead, which provided a means of mechanical continuity and a ductile buffer material between the steel and the marble, while also acting as a protective environment against steel corrosion.
+‘Double-T’-shaped clamps were used to join the marble blocks belonging to the same horizontal level, while smaller dowels were used to join the marble blocks to the ones above and below.
+The steel-clamp anchoring system did not connect all parts of the monument uniformly but was designed to create rigid areas with similar load-bearing characteristics, while allowing for different areas to perform independently [4].
+The steel clamps were produced by cladding and folding layers of low-carbon hypoeutectoid steel and ferritic iron with a very low impurities content, which allowed for better corrosion resistance.
+The metal joints were not designed to bear the static loads but to contribute to the response of the system in case of deformation due to subsidence or an earthquake.
+The thickness of the steel clamps (of typical cross-section dimensions of between 0.3 x 3.0 cm to 0.5 x 5.0 cm) was small compared to the width of the nesting cavity and, thus, to the thickness of the surrounding lead and the marble cavity walls.
+This design ensured that if the marble blocks moved apart, it would be the clamps, not the marble, that would fail [4].
 Similar structural design and reinforcement technology for stone masonry has also been adopted in several other monuments around the world.
-Corrosion analyses on ancient iron clamps from the Gupta temple at Eran in Madhya Pradesh (India) -dating from the 5th century CE- [5], as well as metallurgical analyses on iron crampons from masonry complexes situated in a palace and two temples in Angkor (Cambodia) -dating from 10th to 13th century CE of the Khmer Empire [6]- offer valuable information on the properties and preservation state of ancient iron-based architectural elements.
+Corrosion analyses on ancient iron clamps from the Gupta temple at Eran in Madhya Pradesh (India), dating from the 5th century CE [5], as well as metallurgical analyses on iron crampons from masonry complexes in a palace and two temples in Angkor (Cambodia), dating from the Khmer Empire between the 10th to 13th centuries CE [6], offer valuable information on the properties and preservation state of ancient iron-based architectural elements.

 Structural decay of the Parthenon until the 20th century